NanoMatch1/TucsenSpec/README.md

 # Simulated Camera

 Use `SimulatedHardware` for testing without physical hardware.
 It can generate synthetic signals for development and debugging.
+In version 1.0, there is a more complex simulated_camera.py module, which is for legacy purposes and will be extracted in future updates.